bjornbjorn/wda-pages/pages/03.simple-registration/07.standard-member-fields/docs.md

 You use this by specifying the fields you want to allow using the [allow_fields](/simple-registration/tags#expsimple_registrationform) parameter in the form tag:

+>>>>> In order to use "allow_fields" you need to set an encryption key in your **system/user/config/config.php** file.
+If you don't you'll get an error message saying "In order to use the encryption class requires that you set an encryption key in your config file."

 ```html
 {exp:simple_registration:form allow_fields="url|location|bday|bio"}